sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This privacy-focussed extension catches comment spammers with a 99.99% catch-rate using five lightweight yet powerful methods that won't leak data from your site.
+This privacy-focussed extension catches comment spammers with a 99.99% catch-rate using six lightweight yet powerful methods that won't leak data from your site.

 ## Overview